Kori Cheverie

-Kori Cheverie (born June 18, 1987) is a Canadian retired ice hockey player, currently serving as assistant coach of the Canadian national women's ice hockey team and of the Ryerson Rams men's ice hockey team.
+Kori Cheverie (born June 18, 1987) is a Canadian former professional ice hockey player, currently serving as the head coach for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
+She is also the assistant coach of the Canadian national women's ice hockey team.
+She was previously the assistant coach for the TMU Bold men's ice hockey team.
 She was the first woman to be hired to a full-time coaching role in U Sports men's ice hockey history.

 Cheverie's playing career was spent with the Saint Mary's Huskies women's ice hockey team in the Atlantic University Sport conference of Canadian Interuniversity Sport (CIS; renamed U Sports in 2016) and with the Toronto Furies of the Canadian Women's Hockey League (CWHL), with whom she won the 2014 Clarkson Cup.

 Playing career

 CIS

 With the St. Mary's Huskies women's ice hockey program, Cheverie was an Academic All-Canadian, team captain and multiple conference nominee for the Marion Hillard Award.

 CWHL

 A charter member of the Toronto Furies, Cheverie spent six years with the franchise, starting in their inaugural season of 2010-11.

 Cheverie made her CWHL debut on October 23, 2010, in a 7–3 loss against the Brampton Thunder.
-Les than 30 seconds into the second period, Cheverie scored a power play goal in the second period.
+Less than 30 seconds into the second period, Cheverie scored a power play goal.
 The assists were credited to LaToya Clarke and fellow rookie Tessa Bonhomme.
 Said goal was scored on Erika Vanderveer, who would become a future Furies teammate during the 2012–13 season.

 Twice during her rookie season, she registered a pair of three point performances.
 Both against the Boston Blades, the first occurred on January 9, 2011, in 9–4 final, while the second took place on March 11, 2011.

 She would finish her rookie season ranked third on the team in scoring, behind fellow rookie Britni Smith (who went on to win the 2011 CWHL Rookie of the Year Award) and Jennifer Botterill.

 Having retired from the Furies in 2016, she retired with three franchise records: points (82), games played (152) and power play goals (14).
 In addition, she holds the league record for most consecutive games played with 152.

 The final points of her CWHL career actually occurred in her final regular season game, a February 14, 2016 contest against the Brampton Thunder.
 Cheverie logged a pair of power play goals in the third period to force overtime.
 Her final goal was scored at the 18:39 mark of the third period, with Natalie Spooner and Kelly Terry earning the assists.
 Said goal was scored against Brampton goaltender Erica Howe.
 Cheverie would finish the 2015–16 season leading the Furies in game-winning goals while ranking second to Spooner in team scoring, respectively.